Contents: Option A (with switch position "INT") ⇓ Option B (with the switch in the…⇓ Automatic control of the cleaner ⇓

 AUTO – automatic control of the cleaner;

-Push the lever up to make the wiper blades complete one cycle.
+Press the lever up to make the wiper blades complete one working cycle.

-If you set the wiper control lever to the position «AUTO», the purifier will turn on and off automatically according to the rain sensor.
-The frequency of brush strokes depends on the amount of precipitation on the windshield (the purifier can operate both in intermittent mode and in constant mode at low or high speed).
+If you set the wiper control lever to the "AUTO" position, the wiper will turn on and off automatically based on the rain sensor signals.
+The frequency of the wiper strokes depends on the amount of precipitation on the windshield (the cleaner can operate both in intermittent mode and in continuous mode at low or high speed).

-Controls for external lighting and signaling devices, glass and headlight cleaners and washers, rear window electric heater.
-The sensitivity of the rain sensor can be changed by turning the ring on the wiper control lever (pic.
-1.72).
-From the middle position (corresponds to normal sensor sensitivity) turn the knob to the mark (+) to increase the sensitivity and to the mark (–) to decrease the sensitivity of the sensor.
+Controls for external lighting and signaling devices, windscreen and headlight wipers and washers, and electric rear window heater.
+The sensitivity of the rain sensor can be changed by rotating the ring regulator on the wiper control lever (Fig. 1.72).
+From the middle position (corresponds to the normal sensitivity of the sensor) turn the knob toward the (+) mark to increase sensitivity and toward the (–) mark to decrease sensitivity of the sensor.

-The automatic wiper control may not operate if the temperature of the rain sensor is around -10°C or lower, or around +85°C or higher.
-If the windshield is coated with a water repellent, the rain sensor may not correctly judge the amount of precipitation on the glass.
-This can lead to disruption of the normal operation of the wiper in automatic mode.
+The automatic wiper control mode may not operate if the temperature of the rain sensor is around -10°C or lower, or around +85°C or higher.
+If the windshield is coated with a water-repellent compound, the rain sensor may not correctly estimate the amount of precipitation on the glass.
+This may cause the automatic wiper to malfunction.

-If dirt or other foreign matter (e.g. ice or road salt particles) stuck to the windshield above the rain sensor, or the windshield is covered with frost, the wiper may automatically turn on.
-However, if the wiper blades cannot remove ice, dirt or other foreign matter from the glass, the automatic wiper control will turn off.
-In such cases, it is necessary to operate the wiper continuously by moving the control lever to the first or second detent position, or remove ice, dirt and other foreign matter manually before returning the wiper to automatic mode.
+If dirt or other foreign substances (for example, ice or road salt particles) stuck to the windshield above the rain sensor, or the windshield is covered with frost, the windshield wiper may turn on automatically.
+However, if the wiper blades are unable to remove ice, dirt or other foreign matter from the glass, the automatic wiper control mode will turn off.
+In such cases, it is necessary to turn on the continuous wiper mode by moving the control lever to the first or second detent position, or remove ice, dirt or other foreign matter manually before returning the wiper to the automatic mode.